RWA Pricing Mechanism

 Where:

-The time constant varies by price type (index vs. mark).
+The time constant could vary by price type (index vs. mark).

 Note that the transition from internal to external is instant.